Cerrena unicolor: Ecology

 When a female wasp of the genus Tremex bores into wood near these fungi, spores will become trapped in the wasp's ovipositor.
 The spores are carried with the wasp's eggs and will eventually germinate where the eggs are placed.
 As the spores germinate and form a mycelium, the wasp's eggs will hatch, and the newly-born larvae eat the mycelium.
 The wasp species Tremex columba requires C. unicolor to grow, as without the interaction, the larvae will die.
 However, the parasitic wasp genus Megarhyssa will lay its own eggs within the larvae of the Tremex wasp.
 The larvae of Megarhyssa, when hatched, proceed to eat the larvae of Tremex, helping control the population of Tremex.

-Spores are elliptical in shape, smooth, hyaline, inamyloid, and have dimensions of 5–7 by 2.5–4 µm.